igg002/igg002.github.io/pages/about.md

 With my expertise, I deliver exceptional results and create games that leave a lasting impact on players, providing them with unforgettable gaming experiences.

 * :office: I currently work at [LoadComplete](https://www.loadcomplete.com/) as a machine learning engineer focusing on ways to integrate machine learning into the studio's game development process.
+My work primarily focuses on automated game playtesting, in-game AI development, and player modeling and personalization.

 * :school: I'm currently taking a leave of absence from [RPI](https://rpi.edu/), where I'm pursuing an undergraduate degree in computer science and games and simulation arts and sciences.